 - 2 cups graham crackers or vanilla wafers crumbs

-- 2 cups (500g) whipping or heavy cream, room temperature
+- 2 cups whipping heavy or heavy cream, at room temperature

 - ½ teaspoon vanilla extract